-Job in a contact center is very specific.
+This job is very specific.
 To be honest, not many people can handle to do it for a long time, especially if it is their full time job.
-There is famous joke in recruitment industry saying that if someone works for a call center longer than a week, it is a reason of celebration for HR department.
+There is this famous joke between recruiters, saying that if someone works for a call center longer than a week, it is a reason for celebration in the HR department.
 However, from my personal experience, some people like this job and enjoy doing it, even for a long time.
-One needs to identify himself with it, what is not easy in the beginning.
+One needs to identify himself with it, what is not easy in the beginnings.
 But once you find a balance and understanding for various customers on the phone, it will be fine.

-The job interview is specific like a job itself.
-Interviewers ask you less questions than in other interviews.
+Interviewers in call centers ask you typically less questions, when we compare it to other job interviews.
 On the other hand, some questions are quite personal and you also need to deal with couple of role play exercises on the go.
-An interviewer represents a client and simulates different situations while talking on the phone with you.
-You represent the operator (or other telemarketing position you apply for) and try to sell him something, or to describe him something .
-Doing so, interviewers can assess your readiness to do the job.
+An interviewer represents a client in this case.
+He can simulate different situations while talking on the phone with you.
+You represent the operator (or other telemarketing position you apply for) and try to sell him something, or try to describe him something .
+Doing so, recruiters can assess your readiness to do the job.
 We will take a look at the role plays later.
-Now it is time to find the answers to most typical questions they use in contact centre interview.
+Now it is time to find the answers to the most typical questions they use in contact center interview.

 Interview Questions for staff in call centers and telemarketing firms

 - Why do you want to work in a contact center?